 We can see how different cultures are shaping the Slovak community, but they are also very traditional people, and the Slovak traditional names are still in use.

-In Slovakia, surnames or family names differ for males and females.
+Apart from Slovak names and nicknames surnames or family names differ for males and females.

 Another excellent example of a family form name is Rybar – Rybarova.
 These types of last names are common in Russia, where we can see the Slavic background.

 Most popular family names are derived from professions: Kovač – Blacksmith, Bača – Shepherd, Kral – King, Pekar – Baker, Masiar – Butcher, etc. Those are just a few examples of the most popular surnames.

 Some family names are derived from adjectives.
 Such are: Čierny – Black, Biely – White, Slany – Salty, Maly – Small, Široky – Wide

 And some of the names are used from simple, everyday items: Koren – Root, Repa – Beet, Slanina – Bacon, Dobrovodsky – Good water, Koleno – Knee, Mraz – Frost, etc.